MaDHouSe79/mh-cashasitem/update.md

+# Fix blackmarket blackmoney,
+- in your qb-inventory/server/main.lua is a `blackmoney` and it must have the name `black_money`
+- so go to qb-inventory/server/main.lua around line 1534 and change `blackmoney` to `black_money`
+- restart the server.

+# -----------------

 # This is for exsisted users
 - if you already have cashasitem installed you don't need to download it again.
 - jusy fallow the staps below